agencyenterprise/react-native-health/docs/getBasalEnergyBurned.md

 # getBasalEnergyBurned

-A quantity sample type that measures the amount of `resting energy` burned for within a period of time.
+A quantity sample type that measures the amount of `resting energy` burned within a period of time.
-These samples together with active energy burned for the same time period represent the `total energy` burned for that period (usually seen as Total Kilocalories in workout on Apple Watch).
+These samples together with `active energy` burned for the same time period represent the `total energy` burned for that period (usually seen as Total Kilocalories in a workout on Apple Watch).

 Example input options: